aryanjassal/chroma/README.md

       - If not possible, then move user config to `chroma.user` namespace
 - Clean up and update `Colors` to be more streamlined (in progress)
   - Add utility to guess color type using regexes (needed? more testing required)
-  - In place vs returned type transformations for color
   - Properly implement denormalization for HSL
   - Custom getter/setter for RGB/HSL fields
   - Fix linter errors